GoogleCloudPlatform/devrel-demos/app-dev/jamstack-frameworks-firebase-hosting/astro/README.md

     ```bash
     npm create astro@latest
-    # Use "helloworld" as your new project, choose other recommended settings
+    # Use "helloworld" as your new project

     ```